Usage

 functions.
 But because the images they conjure up are not

-pleasant, the words are used with discretion.
+pleasant, these words are used with discretion.

 Clothes